 25) Sadly, burials are a major source of waste.
-Stowing away the coffins alone amounts to trashing 2700 tonnes of copper, 30m feet of hardwood, and over 90, 272 tons of steel into the soil every year.
+Stowing away the coffins alone amounts to trashing 2700 tonnes of copper, 30m feet of hardwood, and over 90, 272 tons of steel into the soil yearly.

 26) If humans continue to use non-recyclable plastics as they do now, the ocean will have more plastics (by weight) than fish.

-27) Waste does not only comprise of solid materials.
+27) Waste does not only comprise solid materials.
 Water can be waste too.
-In fact, that leaky tap in your house can lead to over 5,000 litres of water waste this year alone.
+That leaky tap in your house can lead to over 5,000 litres of water waste this year alone.

-28) Other than waste from our households and individual activities, there is also a lot of industrial waste that comes from infrastructure, cars, and buildings.
+28) Other than waste from our households and individual activities, there is also a lot of industrial waste from infrastructure, cars, and buildings.

 29) The amount of waste produced on holidays is higher than on other days.
-It is simply because people tend to shop and consume more during special days.
+It is simply because people tend to shop and consume more on special days.

 30) Improper rubbish removal is leading to huge losses in relation to marine life.
-Every year, millions of birds, porpoises, and dolphins die because of marine litter.
+Millions of birds, porpoises, and dolphins die yearly because of marine litter.